Aksharam

-Aksharam is a 1995 Indian Malayalam film, directed by Sibi Malayil.
-The film stars Suresh Gopi, Annie, and Jagathy Sreekumar in lead roles.
+Aksharam (അക്ഷരം, English: Alphabet) is a 1995 Indian Malayalam film, directed by Sibi Malayil.
+The film stars Suresh Gopi, Annie, and Madhavi in lead roles.
 This film is noted for the first screen appearance of famous south Indian actor Kalabhavan Mani, who did a cameo role of an auto rickshaw driver.
 The film has a musical score by Perumbavoor G Ravindranath.
 In this movie, Gopi portrays a journalist, who loses everything for his job to find truth.